Insomnia, Weight Gain, Depression -Ease Menopausal Symptoms with Exercise

 Get Some Help

 Enlisting the expertise of my trainer, Daniel Shamburg, MS, CSCS, owner of Shift Fitness in Carlsbad, California, is one of the best investments I’ve ever made in my health.
-He comes to my house twice a week, armed with his mantra, “The only machine needed is YOU!” and also lends his get-fit expertise via Google Helpouts and in his studio.
+He comes to my house twice a week, armed with his mantra, “The only machine needed is YOU!”.
 If you decide to hire a trainer, make sure he or she has a certification through a body such as the National Strength and Conditioning Association or the American College of Sports Medicine.
 After all, you want to get fit, not injured!

 Put yourself and your exercise routine on the top of your to-do list.
 Add it to your calendar.
 Start today!
 Ditch the exercise excuses and celebrate yourself with a healthy workout!